carlsborg/dust/README.md

 Dust is an ssh cluster shell for EC2 clusters.

 Note:
-* Currently, this is unstable/head work in progress, and bugs abound
+* Currently, this is unstable/head work in progress
 * Tested/known to work on linux only

 ## Rationale

-While developing/prototyping/running tests on EC2 clusters, one often needs to bring up a set of nodes, poke around using ssh, stop some nodes, terminate others, and bring the whole cluster back up later on.
+While developing/prototyping on EC2 clusters, one often needs to bring up a set of nodes, poke around using ssh, stop some nodes, terminate others, and bring the whole cluster back up later on.

 Dust is a potentially useful swiss army knife for these kinds of system admin tasks and development activities.
 Suitable for for small clusters upto 10 nodes or so.

+The underlying philosophy is that it should be simple to setup a basic cluster via config, and manage it from the command line.
+Any cloud feature that would require complex command line configuration is better done via drop in python commands.
+For example, to configure EC2 security groups in dust, you copy or edit the ec2sec custom command python source.

 ## Usage
 Running dust.py drops to a shell that allows you to: